 Stay away from power lines…Consider any downed power line to be energized and extremely dangerous.
 Never go near a downed power line, and don’t let anyone else near them.
 Even the ground around a downed line can be energized and deadly, so stay away!
 Report any downed power line as soon as possible to Perennial at (402) 362-3357 or (800) 289-0288.
 If you cannot reach us call your local law enforcement and give them the location of the downed line.

 Standby Generators…If you use a standby generator during power outages, remember that improper generator hookup can create serious problems with safety, and the operation of the generator.
 It is important that your service has a double-throw switch to isolate the generator from the District’s power lines.
-If it is not isolated, voltage from the generator could be feed back onto the District’s lines where it would endanger the lives of of line technicians working to restore your power.
+If it is not isolated, the voltage from the generator could be feedback onto the District’s lines where it would endanger the lives of line technicians working to restore your power.
 If the sources are not isolated, your generator could also be damaged when power is restored.
 The District will install a double-throw switch at the meter socket for you for a nominal installation fee.
 If you are interested in a double-throw switch, contact the District during normal work hours at (402) 362-3355, or email us.

 - Additional information on Standby Generators